Analog spacetimes from nonrelativistic Goldstone modes in spinor condensates: Transport in Newton-Cartan Geometry

-For Type-I modes, an analogue relativistic theory emerges from a nonrelativistic theory, and in both the cases, we can compute energy densities, momentum densities, and the stress-tensor.
-The objective of this section is to compute how the quantities in the analogue relativistic system are related to their nonrelativistic counterparts, motivated by the spacetime relations derived in Sec.~\ref{sec:spacetimes}.
+For Type-I modes, an analog relativistic theory emerges from a nonrelativistic theory, and in both the cases, we can compute energy densities, momentum densities, and the stress-tensor.
+The objective of this section is to compute how the quantities in the analog relativistic system are related to their nonrelativistic counterparts, motivated by the spacetime relations derived in Sec.~\ref{sec:spacetimes}.

-We have shown the Type-I modes can be thought of as residing in a relativistic analogue spacetime, equipped with an analogue metric tensor $\mathcal{G}_{\mu\nu}$.
+We have shown the Type-I modes can be thought of as residing in a relativistic analog spacetime, equipped with an analog metric tensor $\mathcal{G}_{\mu\nu}$.
 If we vary with respect to this tensor, we obtain a Lorentz-invariant stress-energy-momentum tensor, $\mathcal{T}^{\mu\nu}$.
 Note Lorentz invariance constrains this to be symmetric, relating the energy current and momentum densities to each other.